Agent Assurance

 A person running a business can now instruct software to build software.
 The instruction is typed in plain language into a chat window, the same window where that person drafts emails and summarizes meeting notes.
 What comes back, often within the hour, is a working system: a customer database, a cash-flow dashboard, a pipeline that reads invoices and writes ledger entries, a public website that takes orders.
 Until a few years ago, each of these was a project.
 It had a budget, a timeline, a vendor or an in-house developer, and at least one person whose job included worrying about what could go wrong with it.
 Now each is an afternoon.

 The people doing this are mostly not technologists.
 This book calls them operators: owner-managers, practice principals, finance directors, department heads, the people who run the work of a firm rather than its infrastructure.
 An operator who adopts these tools acquires, for the price of a software subscription, a capability that used to arrive only inside an employment contract or a vendor relationship.
-That difference in packaging matters more than it first appears.
+This is a good development, worth keeping.
+More people can build the systems their work needs than at any point in the history of software, and most of what they build works.

-Capability has rarely travelled alone.
+New capability has almost never arrived on its own.
 When a firm hires a bookkeeper, it does not receive raw bookkeeping capability; it receives a person trained in a tradition: reconciliation, a separation between the person who records and the person who approves, a month-end close.
 When it buys accounting software from an established vendor, the vendor's controls come in the box: access rights, an audit history, backups, a support desk that has seen every failure before.
 The concepts that keep capability safe have always been bundled with the capability itself, carried by professions, vendors, and institutions, and mostly invisible to the buyer, who inherits them.

 A generated system arrives with no such bundle.
 The prompt produces the capability and nothing else.
 There is no tradition in the box.

-The most direct measurement available comes from a workforce survey.
 In 2025, KPMG and the University of Melbourne published a global study of attitudes to and use of AI at work.
-Two of its findings describe the condition in numbers.
 Forty-four percent of employees reported having used AI at work in ways that contravene their organization's policies and guidelines.
 Almost half admitted uploading sensitive company information to AI platforms their employer had not sanctioned.1

 These figures come from a single survey and should be read as that survey's estimate, not as settled fact.
-Their order of magnitude is the useful part.
-The behavior they describe is not a fringe activity conducted by a firm's most reckless employees; on this evidence it is closer to ordinary practice, running at a scale no policy document has caught up with.
-The second figure, stated plainly, is the sensitive information of the business, uploaded to systems the business has never evaluated, by people acting in good faith to get their work done.
+What they establish is the scale.
+On this evidence the behavior is not fringe; it is close to ordinary practice, running at a scale no policy document has caught up with.
+The second figure describes the sensitive information of the business, uploaded to systems the business has never evaluated, by people trying to get their work done.

 The spreadsheet record

-There is no need to speculate about what operators do with powerful tools that arrive without governance concepts attached.
-It has been observable for forty years.
-The spreadsheet gave every desk in every business the ability to build financial models, operational registers, and de facto databases, with no training requirement, no review process, and no controls beyond whatever the author chose to impose on themselves.
+The spreadsheet has been showing for forty years what people do with a powerful tool that arrives with no governance attached.
+It gave every desk in every business the ability to build financial models, operational registers, and de facto databases, with no training requirement, no review process, and no controls beyond whatever the author chose to impose.
 Most of what was built works.
-The failures are documented wherever an incident forced a post-mortem, and the documented failures come from the most heavily supervised institutions in the world.
+The failures are documented wherever an incident forced a post-mortem.
+In the two that follow, nobody did anything a reasonable colleague would not have done.

-On 5 October 2020, the Secretary of State for Health and Social Care told the House of Commons that Public Health England had identified, on the Friday night just past, that 15,841 positive COVID-19 test results from the previous eight days had not been included in the reported daily case counts.
+On 5 October 2020, the Secretary of State for Health and Social Care told the House of Commons what Public Health England had found the Friday night before.
+Some 15,841 positive COVID-19 test results from the previous eight days had not been included in the reported daily case counts.
 The cause he gave was a failure in the automated transfer of files from the laboratories to PHE's data systems.
 Everyone who had tested positive had been told their result in the normal way; what the failure severed was the step after.
 The results were not transferred to the contact tracing system, and contact tracing of the affected cases began only that Saturday, with the oldest of the missed results by then more than a week behind.
-Pressed on the mechanism, the minister acknowledged a maximum file size error in a legacy system already scheduled for replacement, and went no further; the press accounts that followed attributed the failure to the row limit of an aging spreadsheet file format.3
+Pressed on the mechanism, the minister acknowledged a maximum file size error in a legacy system already scheduled for replacement, and went no further.
+The press accounts that followed attributed the failure to the row limit of an aging spreadsheet file format.3 The people running that pipeline were working through a pandemic at national scale on infrastructure assembled at speed.
+The file format had a row ceiling nobody had a reason to know about, and the rows past it were dropped without an error.

-One caution about this record.
-It is thick with banks, regulators, and public bodies not because improvised systems concentrate there but because disclosure does.
-A supervised institution that loses money to a spreadsheet failure eventually produces a Senate exhibit or a regulator's final notice; a twelve-person firm that does the same produces, at most, a difficult board meeting.
+The record is thick with utilities, regulators, and public bodies not because improvised systems concentrate there but because disclosure does.
+A listed company that loses money to a spreadsheet failure files a notice; a public agency answers to Parliament; a twelve-person firm that hits the same failure produces, at most, a difficult board meeting.
 The public record documents the corner of the phenomenon that happens to be lit.
 There is no reason to believe the unlit part behaves differently, and the survey figures above suggest it is large.

 Regulated firms, improvised systems

-The regulators' own findings show something further: not just that spreadsheets fail, but that improvised systems can sit at the center of a regulated firm's obligations for years, treated as temporary by everyone and replaced by no one.
+An improvised system can sit at the center of a regulated firm's obligations for years, treated as temporary by everyone and replaced by no one, while everyone involved acts in good faith the entire time.

 In January 2019, Metro Bank announced to the market an adjustment of roughly 900 million pounds to its assessment of its risk-weighted assets, the figure on which a bank's capital requirements rest.
 The Prudential Regulation Authority's final notice, which fined the bank 5,376,000 pounds, records the mechanism.
-The calculation remained largely manual throughout the period, with no automated process to validate or check the underlying data; such checking as occurred relied on the manipulation of many spreadsheets, which created operational risk and key-person dependencies on the small number of individuals familiar with them.4 The notice records a further detail: the bank's interpretations of the regulatory rules themselves, the reasoning that determined how the calculation should work, were for years documented nowhere except embedded inside those spreadsheets and working papers.
+The calculation remained largely manual throughout the period, with no automated process to validate or check the underlying data.
+Such checking as occurred relied on the manipulation of many spreadsheets.
+That created operational risk, and key-person dependencies on the small number of individuals familiar with them.4 The notice records a further detail.
+Until the final quarter of 2018, the bank's interpretations of the regulatory rules themselves, the reasoning that determined how the calculation should work, were documented in no single place.
+Where documented at all, they sat inside those spreadsheets and working papers.

 The Financial Conduct Authority's 2025 notice against Nationwide Building Society describes the pattern's usual life cycle.
-At the start of the period under review, in October 2016, Nationwide's system for risk-assessing its customers was, in the regulator's words, an unsophisticated, interim solution: unless a customer fell into certain limited categories, they were automatically classed as standard risk.
+At the start of the period under review, in October 2016, Nationwide's system for risk-assessing its customers was, in the regulator's words, an unsophisticated, interim solution.
+Unless a customer fell into certain limited categories, they were automatically classed as standard risk.
 The intended replacement was not fully operational until early 2019, additional data was not fed into it until August 2020, and that data was not used for risk scoring until April 2021.5 The interim solution held the post for roughly five years.
-The shape is familiar inside firms of every size: the stopgap that outlives its author's intentions, because it works well enough that replacing it never becomes urgent until a supervisor makes it so.
+Any reader who has ever labelled something "temporary" knows the mechanism: the stopgap works well enough that replacing it never becomes urgent, until something makes it so.

 An old phenomenon

-None of this is a new anxiety.
+None of this is new.
 The information-systems research community has studied the improvised system for decades under the names shadow IT, feral systems, and workarounds.
-A 2020 systematic review of the field searched the major research indexes, screened 449 results, and settled on a corpus of 77 papers for detailed analysis, more than half of them organizational case studies.7 The phenomenon is established enough to have a literature, a taxonomy, and a running argument about definitions.
+A 2020 systematic review of the field searched the major research indexes, screened 449 results, and settled on a corpus of 77 papers for detailed analysis, more than half of them organizational case studies.6 The phenomenon is established enough to have a literature, a taxonomy, and a running argument about definitions.

-It also has at least one hard prevalence measurement.
-A 2014 study in a peer-reviewed security journal audited the installed software across a Fortune 500 organization of more than ten thousand employees and found that roughly 15 percent of everything installed was unapproved: 2,965 unique unauthorized application versions among 19,633 applications scanned, installed more than half a million times across ten thousand devices.8 The figure is from the desktop era, before browser-based tools made installation unnecessary, and should be read with its date attached.
+A 2014 study in a peer-reviewed security journal audited the installed software across a Fortune 500 organization of more than ten thousand employees.
+Roughly 15 percent of everything installed was unapproved: 2,965 unique unauthorized application versions among 19,633 applications scanned, installed more than half a million times across ten thousand devices.7 The figure is from the desktop era and should be read with its date attached.
 It measures a world in which acquiring unsanctioned capability still required effort: finding the software, installing it, sometimes paying for it, always leaving a trace on a machine the firm owned.
 Each subsequent wave of tooling has lowered that effort.
 Browser-based services removed the installation; free tiers removed the payment; personal accounts removed the trace.
 The measured 15 percent belongs to the hardest era in which to do this.
-No audited equivalent for the present era stands behind a comparable figure, so the honest statement is directional: every barrier that made the 2014 figure as low as 15 percent has since been removed.
+No audited equivalent for the present era stands behind a comparable figure.
+Every barrier that made the 2014 figure as low as 15 percent has since been removed.

-The precedent matters because it settles a question about human behavior.
-Given a gap between what sanctioned systems provide and what the work in front of them requires, some fraction of people in every organization will close the gap themselves, without asking, using whatever capable tool is nearest to hand.
+When the sanctioned systems fall short of what the work requires, some fraction of people in every organization will close the gap themselves, without asking, using whatever capable tool is nearest to hand.
 That regularity has held across four decades of tooling.
+It is what conscientious people do when the sanctioned route is slower than the work.
 There is no reason to expect it to lapse now, when the nearest capable tool is more capable than it has ever been.

 The new level